 The electric power used in railroad applications was initially provided via direct current, or DC.
 DC has fundamental drawbacks such as providing relatively low voltage, usually no higher than 3,000 volts, requires large amounts of equipment to properly retain power throughout the system because of the current’s considerable size, and needs power supplies (i.e., substations) located at regular intervals along the line to likewise maintain sufficient power as the high currents result in tremendous power losses across the system.

 Instead, alternating current, or AC, has become the favored means of electrical power for many systems worldwide since the 1930s.
 AC has none of the inherent drawbacks of DC systems, requires relatively cheaper overhead wires (or catenary), and can employ thousands of volts of power (although AC’s significant drawback is lower traction in comparison to what DC allows).

-To operate electric locomotives, energized systems require a number of components, of which result in much of the tremendous expensive involved to employ electrification.
+To operate "motors," energized systems require a number of components, of which result in much of the tremendous expensive involved to employ electrification.
 For overhead systems, these components include the trolley pole; a simple support system that holds the bow collector; the bow collector in turn holds the overhanging catenary which in turn holds the actual energized wires, catenary.
-To pick up the electricity electric locomotives are equipped with pantographs, booms that extend above, and over the locomotive with “shoes” to collect the electricity and then convert it into whatever horsepower the locomotive is rated for.
+To pick up the electricity locomotives are equipped with pantographs, booms that extend above, and over the carbody with “shoes” to collect the electricity and then convert it into whatever horsepower the locomotive is rated for.